roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© He spanked her ass and grunted loud enough that Chad and a couple of customers in the lobby could hear.
+He spanked her ass and grunted loud enough that Chad and a couple of customers in the lobby could hear.
 Of course, they all knew Ty was fucking her, so they weren't shocked.
 But it was still funny and arousing to hear.
 There wasn't one of them who didn't want to change places with Ty that very second.

  Ty rutted into Cori's ass for about 15 fast-paced minutes before blasting her intestines with yet another shot of his semen.
 Cori put aside thoughts of where his cock had just been and licked him clean before ducking into the bathroom to freshen up before returning to work.
 She might as well not have bothered, since about half an hour later, Ben escorted back into her office for his second session of the day.